He Knows Your Needs

 Can it be that simple?
 Can I stop being anxious about providing for my needs and the needs of my family?
 Can I simply trust in my loving, caring Father, the one who already knows my needs and is prepared to give me all I need from day to day?
 Can I really make his Kingdom my primary concern?

-Friends, let’s become child-like today and simply trust in the God who loves us unconditionally, faithfully, and completely.
+Friends, let’s be child-like today and trust in the God who loves us unconditionally, faithfully, and completely.
 Let’s take every concern and care we have at this moment and place those cares before our Father as we pray this prayer together…

 9 Our Father in heaven, may your name be honored.
 10 May your Kingdom come soon.
 May your will be done here on earth, just as it is in heaven.
 11 Give us our food for today, 12 and forgive us our sins, just as we have forgiven those who have sinned against us.
 13 And don’t let us yield to temptation, but deliver us from the evil one.
 For yours is the Kingdom and the power and the glory forever.
 Amen.
 (Matthew 6:9-13 NLT)